Canadian Elite Basketball League: Expansion

 In November 2019, the Ottawa BlackJacks were announced as the league's first expansion team, and seventh overall, beginning in the 2020 season.

 In February 2021, Morreale announced that an expansion team in Montreal would be added no earlier than the 2022 season; due to COVID-19, no new expansion teams were added for the 2021 season.
 Later in 2021, the Scarborough Shooting Stars, the Montreal Alliance, and the Newfoundland Growlers were all announced as expansion teams for the 2022 season.

 In November 2022, the league announced that the Winnipeg Sea Bears would join the CEBL in the 2023 season, while the Newfoundland Growlers would be suspending operations.
 In August 2022, the league announced that the Guelph Nighthawks would be relocating to Calgary, Alberta as the Calgary Surge.

 In August 2023, the CEBL Clash was played at the Videotron Centre in Quebec City.
 It was an all-star game between top players from the Eastern and Western Conferences.
 The event was done in partnership with Gestev, a subsidiary of Quebecor Sports and Entertainment Group.
 Upon announcing the CEBL Clash, it was confirmed that Gestev is seriously considering support for an expansion team in Quebec City for 2024 based on the success of the event.
 The CEBL Clash attracted over 7,000 spectators.
 Another team in the West will join along with the unnamed Quebec City team to keep the conferences balanced.

+On September 18, 2026, the KW Titans of the Basketball Super League announced they had submitted a proposal to join the CEBL.
+If approved, the team would join as early as the 2027 season.

 Outdoors

-On May 23, 2025, the Montreal Alliance hosted the Ottawa BlackJacks in a CEBL game outdoors at IGA Stadium.
-According to the league, "It will be the first professional five-on-five basketball game held outdoors in Canadian history."
+On May 25, 2025, the Montreal Alliance hosted the Ottawa BlackJacks in a CEBL game outdoors at IGA Stadium.
+According to the league, this was "the first professional five-on-five basketball game held outdoors in Canadian history."
+The match was suspended at half-time and declared a "no contest" due to condensation on the court which created slippery conditions.